Mahavonjy/CreativeLabelApi/README.md

-All Installation
+All Installation (#Python3)

-run elasticsearch before with port 9200
+install run elasticsearch before with port 9200 you should also install python3-venv and pip

 0)`git clone this project`